WordPress GDPR Compliance

 The EU is watching you!

-Here is Phil’s question:
+But first, here is Phil’s original question:

 “How far along is WordPress in helping its ecosystem become GDPR compliant and embrace its spirit?
-What’s left to do?”
+What’s left to do?”Phil W.

 First, GDPR stands for General Data Protection Regulation and is a law from the European Union (EU).
 So without all the legal-speak, it is a regulation to force businesses to handle personal data in a prescribed manner.
-And it apparently affects businesses globally, even if they are not in the EU.
+And it affects all businesses globally, even if they are not in the EU.
 Since all that is needed is someone from the EU is to join your mailing list, etc.

 Essentially it’s to force big businesses like Google and Facebook to give EU subjects control over their own personal data.
 The same applies to every other business big or small, all over the world.
-Even if they are just visiting your website and the regulation went into effect on May 25, 2018.
+Even if they are just visiting your website and the regulation went into effect on 25 May 2018.

-Anyway, to answer Phil’s question, it became compliant on May 17, 2018 with the release of WordPress 4.9.6.
-In other words, the core platform as well as a growing number of plugins meet the requirements.
+Anyway, to answer Phil’s question, it became compliant on 17 May 2018, with the release of WordPress 4.9.6.
+In other words, the core platform, as well as a growing number of plugins, meet the requirements.
 But that doesn’t replace the need for individual website owners from doing their due diligence.

-And Now A Legal Disclaimer
+And Now For A Legal Disclaimer

 PLEASE NOTE: I no longer answer questions like WordPress GDPR Compliance on Quora.
 There are no checks and balances in place for the rampant censorship by some moderators.
 And to make matters worse, inquiries about the anonymous censorship that goes on there have yet to see any reply.
 Since that is the case, I will continue to help others, I just won’t be wasting my time on that website.
 So Say Goodbye Quora!